Spears back home at area at EHS

 Watonga beat Sayre, 37-20 in the regional losers bracket finals.
 Stroud fell to Amber-Pocasset, 46-37 in its regional winners bracket final.

-Kingfrisher's boys (EHS gym), Hennessey's boys (Stride Bank Center) and Chisholm's girls (Hennessey) will be playing in winners bracket finals and a state tournament berth Friday.
+Kingfisher’s boys (EHS gym), Hennessey’s boys (Stride Bank Center) and Chisholm’s girls (Hennessey) will be playing in winners bracket finals for a state tournament berth Friday.

 Commented